 The Halo Effect and the Horns Effect are the exact opposites of each other.
 While the Halo effect makes us interpret one positive thing about someone as an indication of other aspects being positive, Horns effect is when after knowing or perceiving one bad thing about a person, this person seems less positive overall.
 For example, if you perceive someone as “scruffy”, which might not be associated with something positive.
 This can influence your perception of their overall performance and suitability for the job.

-Confirmation bias occurs when we form this initial judgement of a candidate and then we continuously focus on any information that will support our initial impression about this person.
+Confirmation bias occurs when we form this initial judgment of a candidate and then we continuously focus on any information that will support our initial impression about this person.
 Let’s say you believe that people who graduate from a specific university will be very successful employees.
 If you are interviewing a candidate from that university you’ll most likely ignore the irrelevant things that they say (how they used to never go to class and hated education) and pay attention to the positive things because they will confirm your bias.

 Besides stereotyping based on age or gender, also race, cultural background, sexuality and religion also often form the basis for discrimination on the labor market.
 Unfortunately, there are still countless people in this world who categorize you purely based on the colour of your skin without even knowing another single piece of information about your background.
 This is Social bias.
 It’s a bias that the entire world suffers from and sadly, struggles to admit to it.
 Social biases are so deeply ingrained in society that unlearning them is a life long process.
 However, there are things that can be done to prevent social bias from creeping in during the hiring process.
 But more about that later, so continue reading!

 Illusory correlation bias